braunjj/iamjoshbraun-blog/content/posts/work/layout-editor-design/index.md

 ## What is a layout and why is it important?

 When a user wants Hyperscience to extract data from a specific form, they must first create a layout in the system.
-Layouts help guide the transcription models and train the machine how to identify a form and which fields to extract from it.
+Layouts help guide the transcription models and teach the machine how to identify a form and which fields to extract from it.
 When a layout is not configured properly or is missing all-together, it can severely reduce the automation rates for our customers.
 They don’t like that.

 To configure a layout, users must upload a blank version of the form and draw bounding boxes around all of the fields they need to extract – this might include text fields, dates, checkboxes, signatures, and more.